fresheneesz/bip-efficient-bitcoin-vaults/Script Parameter, op_scriptparam,  OP_CHECKSCRIPTVERIFY, and  OP_BEFORESEQUENCEVERIFY.md

 ### Option A

-Option A creates 3 new opcodes by redefining OP_SUCCESSx opcodes.
-The downsides are
+Option A creates 3 new opcodes by redefining taproot OP_SUCCESSx opcodes.
+These are more efficient than their option B counterparts.

-* the extra OP_DROPs that are needed,
-* the extra transaction size necessary to spend a transaction that has a non-empty output stack, which comes from the extra values necessary for the spender to add into the scriptSig in order to spend in comparison to Option A.

 #### Additional transaction output fields